atTC2/fyp/README.md

 ### What to run
 * To evaluate the current SVM performance, run test class `xyz.tomclarke.fyp.nlp.svm.TestSVMProcessor`
 * To evaluate current clustering performance with Word2Vec, run test class `xyz.tomclarke.fyp.nlp.cluster.TestW2VCluster`
+	* To run using the Google News corpus, you may need to set the following JVM arguments: `-Xms1024m -Xmx10g`

 ## Results
 The current SVM performance evaluated by this system is: